cypress-io/circleci-orb/docs/examples.md

 ## debug

-To debug Cypress, use DEBUG=... environment variable which works via https://github.com/visionmedia/debug NPM module.
-For example, to debug Cypress CLI use "cypress:cli", and to debug everything use "cypress*", which could be very verbose.
+To debug Cypress, use `DEBUG=...` environment variable which works via the [debug](https://github.com/visionmedia/debug) NPM module.
+For example, to debug Cypress CLI use `cypress:cli`, and to debug everything use `cypress*` (which could be very verbose).

 ```yaml
 version: 2.1